biowpn/PangPangGame/README.md

 ## Usage

-Each strategy is a DLL, which implements an `IStrategy` interface.
+Strategy is the form of DLL, which implements an `IStrategy` interface.
 The most important function of which is

 ```
 virtual Action get_action(const Player &self, const Player &enemy) = 0;